 Coppin State University

-Coppin State is a historically black university and is a four-year residential liberal arts institution in Baltimore City, offering programs in the arts and sciences and in professional and pre-professional areas.
+Coppin State is a historically black university (HBCU) and is a four-year residential liberal arts institution in Baltimore City, offering 53 majors and nine graduate degree programs in the arts and sciences, teacher education, nursing and continuing education.

 The Johns Hopkins University

 The Johns Hopkins University, founded in 1876, is a privately endowed coeducational research university in Baltimore City.
 The university includes eight academic divisions for international studies, arts and sciences, continuing studies, engineering, public health, medicine, nursing and music.